-Residences, catering and conferences costs rose by £1.4m due to a combination of increased activity and significant rises in food and energy costs compared to the previous year.
-Within Investment costs, there was an increase in property management costs, following a reduction in 2022 compared to the previous year.
-Other expenditure included a one-off charge of £0.5m for loss on disposal of fixed assets.
+Residences, catering and conferences costs rose by £2.2m due to a combination of increased activity and significant rises in energy costs, food and agency staff costs compared to the previous year.
+Within Investment costs, there was an increase in property management costs, and an increase in the costs associated with the securities portfolio.
+Other expenditure had included a one-off charge of £0.5m for loss on disposal of fixed assets in 2023.